Monoprix sells off your personal data

 At Monoprix, all cookies are welcome, even the most intrusive.

-If now, unlike almost all Internet users, you decide to click on the consent banner and refuse the leak of your personal data to third parties:
+Suppose that this time, unlike almost every Internet user, you decide to click on the consent banner and refuse to let your personal data leak to third parties:

 Monoprix - refusal tracking

-Note that you must click on the red “I accept” button to refuse tracking, but that the audience measurement, site personalization and advertising tools should now be deactivated.
-Then continue your surfing on Monoprix and observe the requests sent by your browser:
+Note that you have to click the red “I accept” button to refuse tracking, but audience measurement, site personalization and advertising tools should now be disabled.
+Then continue browsing Monoprix and observe the requests sent by your browser:

 Monoprix - negative consent